arup-group/genet/README.md

 ## Setup

-To run pre-baked scripts that use genet in a number of different scenarios you can use docker:
+To run pre-baked scripts that use genet in a number of different scenarios you can use docker, which will save you the work of installing GeNet locally:

-### Using Docker
+### Using Docker (recommended)
 #### Build the image

     docker build -t "genet" .